Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 n                     # Units in the system
 ```

 Let's imagine a concession concept with six points of sale and space for 50 people in line.
 It takes about 60 seconds to service a customer and a customer arrives in line every 110 seconds.
-Let's define these inputs in R.

 ```r